Submission Guidelines

 • Previously published work may be considered as long as the author owns the copyright.
 Previously published submissions must be identified as such at the time of submission.

-• We request authors send at least one image for use in the article, whether taken themselves, within public domain, or from elsewhere with clear publication permission.
+• All of our articles include imagery.
+Please include at least one image for use in the article, whether taken by the author, within public domain, or from elsewhere with clear publication permission.
 Any photos or photo essays should set the scene, showing specific items of interest as they relate to your narrative.
 They must come with captions and photo credits.

 • Please submit all articles in a titled Word or Google Docs document (not PDF).
-Be sure to put the author’s name at the beginning of the piece.
+Be sure to put the author’s name at the beginning of the piece and that a short 1-3 sentence professional bio is included at the end.
+These will be removed for the peer-review process but will be used if accepted for publication.

 ECW is always open to considering new members.
 Interested authors should submit work within the usual blind peer-reviewed guest post process.
 The Editorial Board will review posts and offer comments for improvement and revision.
 After several posts are accepted by the Editorial Board and published, authors can be considered for official membership within ECW.
 Various criteria are used to impartially discuss potential members, and the Editorial Board encourages authors to consider submitting posts of varying lengths, unique approaches, and possibly a diversity of topics, especially if they are not often covered on the blog.
 Authors should express their interest to the Editorial Board after submission of multiple articles and will be asked to provide a cover letter later in the process if under consideration.
 Please email emergingcivilwar@gmail.com with any questions about the benefits and responsibilities of membership.